Wolox/java-bootstrap/README.md

 4. Click on Install plugin.
 5. Restart IntelliJ IDEA.

-Then you We need to go to the Preferences > Build, Execution, Deployment > Compiler > Annotation Processors and make sure of the following:
+Then you need to go to the Preferences > Build, Execution, Deployment > Compiler > Annotation Processors and make sure of the following:
-* Enable annotation processing box is checked
+* "Annotation Processing" box is checked.
-* Obtain processors from project classpath option is selected
+* "Obtain processors from project classpath" option is selected.

 #### IntelliJ Save Action Plugin
 We use the IntelliJ Save Action plugin to format the code on save, organize imports